stanford-cs248/shading/README.md

 ![Smooth shadows](misc/shadows_soft.jpg?raw=true)

+You've done it!
+You've now written a few key parts of a real time renderer!

 ### Extra Credit

-There are number of ways to go farther in this assignment.
+There are many ways to go farther in this assignment.
 Some ideas include:

 * Implement other BRDFs that are interesting to you.
 Google terms like "physically based shading".